bernatferragut/CCT/Explorations/Scratch 1.md

 **Learning Objectives:**
 * Create an interactive presentation on a subject of your choice using Scratch. - [GLOBAL GOALS LINK](https://kidscodejeunesse.org/global-goals)
 * Introduction to storytelling using Scratch
-* Familiarity with the Scratch environment
+* Develop familiarity with the Scratch environment

-**Recommended grade level:**: grades 3 - 9
+**Recommended grade level:** grades 3 - 9

-**Recommended duration:**: 45 min
+**Recommended duration:** 45 min

-**Materials:**: Scratch 3.0
+**Materials:** Scratch 3.0

 **Warm-up**
-* If you already have a project you've done with the class, it's a great starting point (ex: arctic tundra, polar bear). - [GET INSPIRATION](http://www.hww.ca/en/ )
+* You can get started by choosing a unit from any subject that you have recently taught or are currently teaching your students.
+For example, ancient egypt in history, Frida Khalo in art or the arctic tundra in geography. - [GET INSPIRATION](http://www.hww.ca/en/ )
-* Find some fun and interesting facts that you will then illustrate with characters in your project (ex: Polar bears have translucent hair and black skin to absorb and preserve body heat). - [GET INSPIRATION](http://www.hww.ca/en/)
+* Once you have chosen your unit, brainstorm some fun and interesting facts with your students that you will then illustrate with characters in your project in Scratch (ex: Polar bears have translucent hair and black skin to absorb and preserve body heat).- [GET INSPIRATION](http://www.hww.ca/en/)

 ## Remix
 Click on this link to see an example of a project you can remix to make a similar project on the subject of your choice: